-Res Gestae was a fast hardcore band from Colombia, South America.
-They were heavily involved with local anarchist and anti-authoritarian initiatives, both on a social and countercultural level.
+Res Gestae was a fast paced hardcore band from Colombia, South America.
+They were heavily involved in local anarchist and antiauthoritarian initiatives, both on a social and countercultural level.

 Great to talk with a band from Colombia.
 First can you represent the band members, who plays what, line-up changes…

-OK, this is Res Gestae current line up: Montag – Guitar, Max Power – Guitar, Sara – Vocals, Dark Soul – Drums, Paria – Bass, in the past we were a four piece band, we added a guitar player (Max Power) 3 years ago, and we have changed one vocalist and one drummer.
+OK, this is Res Gestae current line up: Montag—Guitar, Max Power—Guitar, Sara—Vocals, Dark Soul —Drums, Paria—Bass.
+In the past we were a four piece band, we added a guitar player (Max Power) three years ago, and we have changed one vocalist and one drummer.

 How long have Res Gestae been together?

 Well, we have been vegetarians for a long time and we continue been vegetarians at this moment.
 When we started the band we were also all straight edge for a long time, but right now our vocalist is not straight edge anymore.
 I guess, that is typical of most SXE bands around the world, but the thing is that we decided that it was better to continue playing with our vocalist than to kick him out of the band just because he had changed his position towards alcohol.
 In this sense, SXE is a very important issue for some of us at Res Gestae, but it is not the main focus of our band.

 For what are your lyrics all about and are they especially in Spanish?

 Our lyrics deal mainly with Colombia’s social and political situation.
 We talk directly about the fucked up things that are going on over here: police repression, paramilitary activity, etc. We also have other lyrics that highlight our aim of forming a free culture, a collective way of life where hierarchy and oppression can be reduced to a minimum level.